-As social creatures, we crave face-to-face interaction with our peers.
-While work-life balance may have improved, the switch to remote and hybrid working has highlighted how collaboration and communication can be affected when we move teamwork online.
+primary reason for travel by about 30%, while corporate offsites in particular have doubledin volume.
+That’s because we crave face-to-face interaction with our peers.
+While work-life balance may have improved with the switch to remote and hybrid working, it has become clear that collaboration and communication can be affected when we move teamwork online.
 While some tasks benefit from the focus that a home workday can bring, others depend on the trust and sense of belonging we get from meeting in person.

 - 60% of business travelers and corporate travel policymakers believe remote working will change the nature and frequency of work trips (Skift).

 - Nearly 50% of company employees were most looking forward to getting back to attending trade shows and events at conference centers when travel re-opened (TravelPerk).